This day in erasing history

-I grew up in a time when Washington’s birthday was not only observed on February 22, but was celebrated with the Fannie Farmer chocolate axe honoring the mythical story told about Washington by Parson Weems.
+I grew up in a time when Washington’s birthday was not only observed on February 22, but was celebrated with the Fannie Farmer chocolate hatchet honoring the mythical story told about Washington by Parson Weems.
 In 1968 Washington’s Birthday was moved to the third Monday in February by virtue of the Uniform Holidays Bill.
-It has subsequently become known as the nondescript Presidents’ Day by which we know it today.
+It has subsequently become the nondescript Presidents’ Day by which we know it today.
+Millard Fillmore and James Buchanan and Jimmy Carter and Barack Obama, we salute you one and all.

 How can you move a guy’s birthday?
 It’s kind of a postmodern thing to do.
 Well, you can’t.
 It’s just the holiday observing it that has gone mobile.
 How fitting that the deed was done in the annus horribilis of 1968.